Multi-column lists losing their bullets

 - bread

-Add the CSS for columns (the prefixed rules are included for completeness although -webkit-
+Add the CSS for columns (the prefixed rules are included for completeness although -webkit- and the unprefixed rule should be enough for most modern browsers):

 .two-columns {